brack3t/Djrill/docs/usage/webhooks.rst

 the *name* of the "secret" query string parameter, you can set :setting:`DJRILL_WEBHOOK_SECRET_NAME` in your :file:`settings.py`.

+For extra security, Mandrill provides a signature in the request header X-Mandrill-Signature.
+If you want to verify this signature, you need to provide the settings :setting:`DJRILL_WEBHOOK_SIGNATURE_KEY` with the webhook-specific signature key that can be found in the Mandrill admin panel and :setting:`DJRILL_WEBHOOK_URL` where you should enter the exact URL, including that you entered in Mandrill when creating the webhook.

 .. _webhooks control panel: https://mandrillapp.com/settings/webhooks
 .. _inbound settings: https://mandrillapp.com/inbound